-10. Observe water fill cycle: The water pump will be operating and the water inlet solenoid valve will OPEN.
-Incoming water flows from the valve through the tubing, the reservoir fills and excess water drains out the machine drain.
+- 10. Observe water fill cycle: Water pump operates and water inlet solenoid valve OPENS, incoming water flows from the valve through the tubing, the reservoir fills and excess water drains out the machine drain.
 At the end of the harvest cycle, the water inlet solenoid valve will close and the water fill cycle is complete.
-If the reservoir is not full, turn the shaft of the timer clockwise into a new harvest cycle; this opens the water valve again.

-The water pump pumps water up to the water distributor at the top of each evaporator plate, where water is uniformly dispensed, cascades down both sides of each evaporator plate and drains back into the reservoir for recirculation.

-11. Check that the water cascades down over the cube molds and into the reservoir.
-Note: some spray is normal when the machine is new.

-12. When the reservoir is full, move the compressor ON-OFF switch, to the ON position.

-13. Observe the first freezing cycle: Feel the metal parts of the evaporator plate; they should feel cold, and very shortly ice will begin to form.
-The tubing will become frosted at the top of the evaporator plate.
-Freezing time will be longer than average for the first cycle.
-Average complete cycle time is about 13 - 16 minutes.
+If the reservoir is not full, advance the shaft of the timer clockwise into a new harvest cycle; this opens the water valve again.
+The water pump pumps water up to the water distributor at the top of each evaporator plate, where water is uniformly dispensed, cascades down both sides of each evaporator plate and drains back into the reservoir for recirculation. - 11.
+Check that the water cascades down over each cube mold and into the reservoir. - 12.
+When the reservoir is full, move the compressor ON-OFF toggle switch, to the ON position. - 13.
+Check operation of the freezing cycle: The compressor is operating.
+The icemaking process begins; feeling the metal parts of the evaporator plate reveals cold temperature, very shortly ice begins to form.
+Tubing will become frosted at the top of the evaporator plate.
+Freezing time will range between 13 and 15 minutes.
+Longer time for temperatures above 70 degrees F. and shorter time required when temperatures are below 70-degrees F. Average complete cycle time is about 16 minutes.

-INITIAL START UP